GraphWalker/graphwalker.github.io/content/docs/howto_create_a_small_test.md

 2. Creating the graph, or model.
 3. Adding an edge to the model.
 4. Name the edge: **edge1**
 5. Add a guard to the edge.
-A guard is a conditional expression, if evaluated to true, the edge is accessible for execution, otherwise not.
+A guard is a conditional expression.
+If evaluated to true the edge is accessible for execution, otherwise not.
 6. Set start vertex as the source vertex of the edge.
-7. Name the start vertex to: **vertex1**.
+7. Name the start vertex: **vertex1**.
 8. Create a new vertex, and set that as the target for the edge.
 9. Name the vertex: **vertex2**.
-10. Add an action the the edge.
+10. Add an action to the edge.
 The action is javascript code that will execute when the edge is executed.
 11. Build the model (make it immutable), and give it to the execution context.
-12. Create a path generator, and it's stop condition, and give it to the execution context.
+12. Create a path generator and stop condition, and give it to the execution context.
 13. Set the start vertex as the starting point of the execution of the model.
 14. Create the machine that will control the execution.
 15. As long as the stop condition of the path generator is not fulfilled, **hasNext** will return **true**.
 16. Execute the next step of the model.